 As this is the most expensive small heat press on our list, it won’t be for everyone.
 This is by far the best small heat press, which is obviously why it costs the most.
 It is the best quality, best looking, best functioning, and has the best features.

-It is good for the person looking to make money with their press.
-It is good for the business owner who needs a quality and reliable ‘work-horse’ of a machine.
+This mini press is good for a business owner who needs a quality and reliable ‘work-horse’ machine.
 There is nothing that will compare to the ease of use of this machine, as well as the quality of the end product.

 It comes with a lifetime warranty on the heating element, and a 1 year warranty on the parts and labor.